Georg912/Projektarbeit_Kunes/README.md

     $ pip install -r requirements.txt  --upgrade
 to install the required Modules.

-One can now open the `jupyter` notebooks (exactly like in linus) via
+One can now open the `jupyter` notebooks (exactly like in linux) via

     $ jupyter lab <notebook_name>.ipynb
     # e.g  jupyter lab Dynamical_Systems.ipynb